ldenaeyer/qwen3-vl-arc-pro-b70/README.md

 | Concurrency at 5,120 ctx | **~20x** |
 | Card total | 32 GB |

-The vision encoder stays at 16-bit — it is not quantized to int4 with the language weights.
+The vision encoder stays at 16-bit — it is not quantized to int4 along with the language weights.
 That is already included in the 17.3 GB figure.

 ### Throughput